TIBHannover/terminology-metadata/MetadataGuide.md

 Since synonyms are an obstacle not only to understanding but also to finding information, an ontology is a good place to collect frequent synonyms of a term.
 These can be leveraged in search applications over text in order to intercept with linguistic variation that is inevitable when different communicators interact.
 We recommend to list only very close synonyms with the properties suggested here.
-Short forms, acronyms, near synonyms, related synonyms, broad synonyms, narrow synonyms etc. should be provided using a dedicated property.

 Recommended property: <http://www.w3.org/2004/02/skos/core#altLabel>